openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 APB Timer
 =========

 APB Timer generates interrupts to the Core complex or CPU subsystem with a finite configurable delay.
 It manages the interrupt generation through various configurations of prescaler, reference clock and timer counters.

+One of the intended use-cases of the APB Timer is to implement the RISC-V machine timer, that is the ``mtime`` and ``mtimecmp`` platform registers (commonly referred to as MTIME).
+The block is run as a single 64-bit timer with MTIME mode enabled: the 64-bit counter serves as ``mtime`` and the 64-bit compare value serves as ``mtimecmp``, so a machine timer interrupt is raised whenever ``mtime`` is greater than or equal to ``mtimecmp``.
+The programming sequence for this use-case is described in :ref:`apb_timer_mtime` under Firmware Guidelines.

 Features
 ---------